-How well prepared are businesses when it comes to fending off the cyber threat?
+How well prepared are businesses when it comes to fending off cyber threats?
 This was the key question we set out to investigate in our first major study on cyber risk – The Hiscox Cyber Readiness Report 2017 – which we’ve launched today.

 And, having interviewed 3000 businesses of all sizes and from a wide range of sectors in the UK, Germany and the US, we found that more than half of all businesses (53%) are ill-prepared to deal with cyber-attacks, while more than half (57%) have also experienced a cyber-attack over the past year and 42% have had at least two incidents in that period.

-But what specific conclusions did we come to from a small business perspective?
+But what specific conclusions did we come to about the effects of cyber attacks on small business specifically?

-The most obvious impact was how, as a proportion, the losses suffered by small businesses were far greater than their bigger counterparts.
+The most obvious impact was how, as a proportion, the effect of a cyber attack on small businesses were far greater than their bigger counterparts.
 For UK businesses with 99 or fewer employees, the average estimated cost of their largest cyber incident over the last 12 months was £25,736, compared to £62,712 for UK businesses with 1,000 or more employees.
 Yet these amounts only reflect the immediate direct costs and don’t include the longer term impact on business reputation and consumer confidence.
 In relative terms, however, smaller businesses are paying the highest price for operating online.

 Small businesses take longer to recover

-Learning the lessons from a cyber-attack should also be seen as an important part of any business’s cyber strategy but 32% of the small businesses with fewer than 50 employees we interviewed said nothing has changed in the past 12 months as a result of security incidents.
+Learning the lessons from a cyber-attack should also be seen as an important part of any small business’s cyber security plan but 32% of the businesses with fewer than 50 employees we interviewed said nothing has changed in the past 12 months as a result of security incidents.

 Is the government doing enough?

 When it comes to recognising how the government is supporting the battle against cyber-attack, our results were mixed.
-While 48% of all UK businesses felt the government was doing enough to help protect them from cyber security incidents, 53% of small businesses with less than 50 employees disagreed.
+While 48% of all UK businesses felt the government was doing enough to help prevent incidents and protect them against the effects of cyber attacks, 53% of small businesses with less than 50 employees disagreed.
 There is no doubt that there is government help available through websites such as Cyber Aware and the Cyber Essentials scheme which offers a cyber security certification process.
 These websites are a good starting point for small businesses looking for a relatively simple way to ensure their cyber security is as robust as possible.

 When I put our findings to a Cyber Aware spokesperson they told me: ‘In 2015/16, one million SMEs claimed they were more likely to maintain or take up key cyber security behaviours as a result of Cyber Aware.
 We are working with private and public sector partners, like Hiscox, to ensure we support even more small businesses this year.’